-Here are a few examples of some of my latest projects I have either developed myself or helped to develop.
+A few examples of my work and the diversity of projects that I have either developed myself or helped to develop.

 Automated Vendor Guide

 Machine Learning application to build a Vendor Guide

 Using a machine learning algorithm, this application searches the web for targeted vendor types then scrapes the contact info and builds an Adobe Acrobat (pdf) listing guide.
 This application is written in Ruby and is a console application.

 This application was developed to monitor and set off alarms if CO2 levels reached a dangerous level in the mines.
 The basic architecture was a Windows Server connected to the monitors via an RS422 network.
 The service was developed in Visual C++ for speed and reliability and the user interface in Visual Basic.

 A flexible password generator that respects your privacy.